Whatsapp Icon

 Immunotherapy

 Immunotherapy is an emerging treatment approach that harnesses the body's immune system to fight cancer.
 For ependymoma, research is ongoing into vaccines that stimulate the immune system to recognize and attack tumor cells.
-Another area of exploration is the use of immune checkpoint inhibitors, which help the immune system to identify and destroy cancer cells more effectively.
+Another area of exploration is the use of immune checkpoint inhibitors, which help the immune system identify and destroy cancer cells more effectively.
 While the research is still in its infancy, immunotherapy offers hope for a new class of treatments for ependymoma.

 Clinical Trials and Future Directions